Moksy-Lab/perfecto/README.md

 Moksy - 💯% Free Professional e-Learning Templates

 ## Short Into
-Best free professional e-Learing themes to save you money and time.
+Best free professional e-Learning themes to save you money and time.
 Our templates are built on top of Bootstrap, providing a range of responsive, reusable, well documented code.

 ## License

-moksy is an open source project by [moksy.com](https://moksy.com) that is licensed under [MIT](https://opensource.org/licenses/MIT). moksy.com reserves the right to change the license of future releases.
+Moksy is an open source project by [moksy.com](https://moksy.com) that is licensed under [MIT](https://opensource.org/licenses/MIT). moksy.com reserves the right to change the license of future releases.

 ## 🍺🍺🍺 Buy Us a beer🍺🍺🍺